 To learn how the Labdisc portable STEM lab can amp up STEM learning in your classroom, go to boxlight.com/labdisc-portable-stem-lab.

-To read how Labdisc has been used in different educational settings, go to boxlight.com/case-studies-white-papers and read:
+To read how Labdisc has been used in different educational settings, read some school success stories by clicking here and searching -

 - Labdisc Enviro Used Bilateral Collaborative Research Project